 To assist hospitals with their implementation efforts, IHA is providing a list of resources recently published by the Joint Commission.
-Resources include an advisory that summarizes several de-escalation models and provides guidance and resources for managing aggressive or agitated patients in the emergency department (ED) and inpatient settings.
+Resources include a report that summarizes several de-escalation models and provides guidance and resources for managing aggressive or agitated patients in the emergency department (ED) and inpatient settings.

-The advisory (click here) recommends the following actions for healthcare organizations:
+The report (click here) recommends the following actions for healthcare organizations: